💰 Financial CalculatorsFree · No signup

 Tips & Best Practices

-- ✓Max out your employer 401k match before anything else — it is an instant 50-100% return on matched contributions, the best risk-free return available anywhere.
-Leaving employer match money on the table is a guaranteed financial mistake.
+• Max out your employer 401k match before anything else — it represents an instant 50% to 100% return on matched contributions, depending on your employer's match formula.
+That is the best guaranteed risk-free return available anywhere, and leaving it on the table is a straightforward, preventable financial mistake.

-- ✓The 4% safe withdrawal rule works for a 30-year retirement at a 60/40 stock/bond allocation.
-For longer retirements (retiring at 55), a more conservative 3.5% withdrawal rate (portfolio = 28.5x annual spending) provides higher safety.
+• The 4% safe withdrawal rule works well for a standard 30-year retirement at a 60/40 stock-and-bond allocation.
+For longer early retirements spanning 40 or more years, consider a more conservative 3.5% withdrawal rate, which requires a portfolio of 28.5 times annual spending to provide additional safety margin.

-- ✓Inflation erodes purchasing power: $60,000 today will have the purchasing power of only $33,000 in 20 years at 3% inflation.
-Use a real return assumption (nominal return minus inflation) of 5-7% rather than 8-10% nominal for more realistic planning.
+• Inflation erodes purchasing power relentlessly: $65,000 of income today will have the purchasing power of only approximately $36,000 in 20 years at 3% annual inflation.
+Use a real return assumption of 4-6% (nominal return minus inflation) rather than 8-10% nominal for more realistic, conservative retirement planning.

-- ✓Roth conversion strategy: converting traditional IRA assets to Roth during low-income years (early retirement before Social Security, or years with large deductions) reduces lifetime tax burden and eliminates Required Minimum Distributions.
+• Roth conversion strategy: converting traditional IRA assets to Roth IRA during low-income years — early retirement before Social Security begins, or years with large deductions — reduces lifetime tax burden and eliminates Required Minimum Distributions at age 73, giving far more control over retirement income in later years.

-- ✓The sequence of returns risk is the single greatest retirement planning risk: two portfolios with identical average returns can have drastically different sustainability depending on whether bad years come early or late in retirement.
-Hold 2-3 years of spending in cash/bonds as a buffer.
+• Sequence of returns risk is the greatest threat to a retirement portfolio: two portfolios with identical average returns over 30 years can have vastly different outcomes depending on whether the bad years come early or late in retirement.
+Holding 2-3 years of living expenses in cash or short-term bonds protects against having to sell equities during market downturns.

 Who Uses This Calculator

-People in their 30s and 40s in the accumulation phase use the retirement calculator to determine whether their current savings rate is on track and to model the impact of increasing contributions by $100-500/month.
-Near-retirees in their 50s and 60s use it to finalise their retirement date by comparing projected portfolio values at different retirement ages and optimising Social Security claiming strategy.
-Younger savers in their 20s use it for the motivating exercise of seeing how small monthly contributions compound into significant wealth over 40+ years.
-Financial advisors use it in client reviews to demonstrate progress toward retirement goals and to model scenarios for major decisions like selling a business, receiving an inheritance, or downsizing a home.
-HR departments run retirement calculators in employee financial wellness programmes to increase 401k participation rates.
-Couples planning joint retirement model different scenarios for different retirement dates and income combinations.
-FIRE (Financial Independence, Retire Early) enthusiasts use aggressive return and savings rate assumptions to calculate their personal FIRE number and timeline.
+People in their thirties and forties in the accumulation phase use the retirement calculator to determine whether their current savings rate is on track and to model the powerful impact of increasing contributions by just $100 to $500 per month over many years.
+Near-retirees in their fifties and early sixties use it to finalise their retirement date by comparing projected portfolio values at 62, 65, and 67, and to model how Social Security claiming age affects their required portfolio size.
+Younger savers in their twenties use it for the motivating exercise of seeing how small monthly contributions compound into significant wealth over 40-plus years — often the most powerful argument for starting immediately rather than waiting.
+Financial advisors use retirement projections in client reviews to demonstrate progress toward goals and to model scenarios for major decisions like selling a business, receiving an inheritance, or relocating to a lower-cost city.
+FIRE enthusiasts use the calculator with aggressive savings rates and earlier retirement ages to calculate their personal financial independence number and timeline.

 Optimised for: USA · Canada · UK · Australia · Calculations run in your browser · No data stored